Table of Contents

-- include a route with a high altitude
+- include a route with a higher elevation

-- try repeating uphill sprints, alternate with downhill intervals
+- try repeating uphill sprints, which will be alternated by downhill trouts

-- Enthusiasts can try, for example, a combination of running and exercise with body weight, when for example you run for 10 minutes and then do 30 push-ups, 30 jump-squats and continue running.
-This way you can combine any running distance with any exercises.
+- Enthusiasts can try, for example, a combination of running and exercises with their own weight, when for example they run for 10 minutes and then do 30 push-ups, 30 jump-squats and run on.
+This way they can combine any distance with any exercises.